 - Inspect the slide-out for proper seal.
-If realignment is necessary, contact an authorized Tiffin Motorhomes Service Center. - Inspect the exterior rubber slide-out seals and apply a UV inhibitor, such as 303 Protectant. - Change the battery in the smoke detector. - Rotate tires as recommended by the tire manufacturer. - Check all gas appliances for proper operation. - Have the LP system inspected by a qualified technician. - Lubricate the movable parts on the entrance step. - Change the batteries in both the smoke detectors. - For the optional washer/dryer, inspect the water hoses (both the hot and cold supply lines) to note any bulges, kinks, cuts, wear, or leaks.
+If realignment is necessary, contact an authorized Tiffin Motorhomes Service Center. - Inspect the exterior rubber slide-out seals and apply a UV inhibitor, such as 303 Protectant. - Rotate tires as recommended by the tire manufacturer. - Check all gas appliances for proper operation. - Have the LP system inspected by a qualified technician. - Lubricate the movable parts on the entrance step. - Change the batteries in both the smoke detectors. - For the optional washer/dryer, inspect the water hoses (both the hot and cold supply lines) to note any bulges, kinks, cuts, wear, or leaks.
 Especially note the hot-water hose, as this tends to degrade faster than the cold-water hose.
 Replace if hose feels "soft" or "spongy."